-Yankee bond is a bond issued by foreign entities like foreign banks or foreign financial institutions and is issued and traded in the United States in US dollar currency.
-These bonds are governed by the Securities Act 1933 and a lot of documents are required to get it registered. and are rated by credit rating agencies like Moody’s, S&P.
+A Yankee bond is issued by foreign entities like banks or financial institutions and traded in the United States in US dollar currency.
+These bonds are governed by the Securities Act 1933, and many documents are required to get them registered.
+And are rated by credit rating agencies like Moody’s and S&P.

 In short, the price of the Yankee bond is the present value of all future cash flows of the bond.

-YTM is used as a discounting rate in order to arrive at the present value of the bond.
+YTM is used as a discounting rate to arrive at the present value of the bond.

-Yankee bond with a face value of 1000$ with a coupon rate of 4% and YTM of 4% and maturity of 5 years.
+Yankee bond with a face value of 1000$, a coupon rate of 4%, YTM of 4%, and maturity of 5 years.

-If YTM is 3% and 5%, rest other variables remaining the same, bond price will be 1037.17$ and 964.54$ respectively.
-When YTM falls, the price of the bond will rise and vice-a-versa on increase in YTM.
-When YTM falls, bonds having fixed coupon rates become popular in the market hence bonds will be available at a premium.
+If YTM is 3% and 5%, the rest of the other variables remaining the same, bond price will be 1037.17$ and 964.54$, respectively.
+When YTM falls, the bond price will rise and vice-versa on the increase in YTM.
+When YTM falls, bonds having fixed coupon rates become popular in the market; hence bonds will be available at a premium.

-- These bonds are actively traded in US debts markets hence Yankee bonds offer the highest liquidity to bond investors.
+- These bonds are actively traded in US debt markets; hence Yankee bonds offer the highest liquidity to bond investors.

-- The issuer gets access to the US market after fulfilling the complicated requirements of SEC.
+- The issuer gets access to the US market after fulfilling the complicated requirements of the SEC.

-- The issuer has a fund available for longer duration due to longer tenure of bonds
+- The issuer has a fund available for a longer duration due to the longer tenure of bonds.

-- The market can frequently provide funds at a lower cost than those available in any other market.
+- The market can frequently provide funds with lower costs than any other market.

 - It also acts as a natural hedge if the bond issuer has longer tenure receivable in US markets.

 - It offers a higher yield than the lower yield on other American investment portfolios.